DeeperSense/deepersense-ros-seafloorscan/README.md

 git clone `https://github.com/DeeperSense/deepersense-ros-seafloorscan`
 ```

-First build the custom messages
+First build the custom messages.
 ```
 cd ..
 catkin build deepersense_msgs
 source devel/setup.bash
 ```

-Build the rest of the packages
+Then build the rest of the packages.
 ```
 catkin build
 source devel/setup.bash
 ```

 ## Usage

-There are two modalities:
+There are two input modalities:

 1. **XTF only**
     - Set the parameter **/simulator/combined_data** to **True**.